Fordalex/power-in-numbers/README.md

 2. Write "git clone https://github.com/Fordalex/power-in-numbers"
 3. Press enter
 4. you will need to add a file call 'env.py' containing 'os.environ["pinDB"] = "withTheLinkToTheDataBase"'
+5. This command will install the dependencies for this project: pip install -r requirements.txt
-5. In the terminal write 'pyhton app.py' to run the application.
+6. In the terminal write 'pyhton app.py' to run the application.

 ## Deployment

+This python project is dependent on a few packages.

+First these need to be installed, we can achieve this with the following command:
+    pip install -r requirements.txt

 This project is hosted on heroku, I achieved this by: